 The Heritage Society honors donors who have made a commitment—from the modest to the magnificent—to Capital Health through a planned gift in their will or estate plan.
 In addition to the tax-advantages associated with planned giving, the Heritage Society offers special recognition through events and publications.
 Donors receive a certificate of membership and personal invitations to special events.

-A bequest is a gift you make by naming Capital Health Foundation in your will.
+A bequest is a gift you make by naming Capital Health in your will.
 In doing so, you will benefit from an estate tax deduction for the value of the bequest.
-You may include the Foundation in your will by adding a codicil or amendment to your current will.
+You may include Capital Health in your will by adding a codicil or amendment to your current will.
 Please consult your attorney on making this simple and inexpensive change.
 We would be pleased to provide sample language.

-A Charitable Lead Trust pays Capital Health Foundation an income for a period of years before you or your heirs receive the trust remainder.
+A Charitable Lead Trust pays Capital Health an income for a period of years before you or your heirs receive the trust remainder.
 This type of trust enables you to pass assets to your heirs intact at a reduced cost.
-In addition, it provides gift or estate tax savings for the value of the payments made to Capital Health Foundation.
+In addition, it provides gift or estate tax savings for the value of the payments made to Capital Health.

-A gift of a life insurance policy, new or existing, that names the Foundation as beneficiary and owner, provides an immediate income tax deduction for the gift's value as well as potential estate tax savings.
+A gift of a life insurance policy, new or existing, that names Capital Health as beneficiary and owner, provides an immediate income tax deduction for the gift's value as well as potential estate tax savings.
 Gifting life insurance enables donors to make a significant gift with little expenditure.
 Often, policies are donated to a charity after the children for whom they were purchased have attained independence.

 A donation of real property, either in full or with a retained life interest, offers many benefits.
 These include an immediate income tax deduction for the charitable value of the gift, and no capital gains tax.
 A gift of real estate may also allow you to live in your home and still receive a charitable deduction.